prathap937/jsplumb/etc/api/core.api.md

 // @public (undocumented)
 export type ComputedRectangleEndpoint = [number, number, number, number];

-// Warning: (ae-incompatible-release-tags) The symbol "Connection" is marked as @public, but its signature references "Component" which is marked as @internal
-//
 // @public
 export interface Connection<E = any> extends Component {
     // Warning: (ae-incompatible-release-tags) The symbol "connector" is marked as @public, but its signature references "ConnectorBase" which is marked as @internal